Using microscopy, microfluidics and image analysis, combined with numerical analysis, we are currently pursuing two lines of research:

 - What happens to chemotaxis when cell density increases for the different types of collective motilities?

-- How do the physical properties of the cells modify the collective motility, especially in the case of mixtures of phenotypes?
+- How do the physical properties of the cells modify the collective behavior, especially in the case of mixtures of phenotypes?

 Effects of noisy signaling pathway.
 E. coli swims at low density in a succession of straight second-long runs and short reorientations, the tumbles.
 The duration of the runs has been shown to fluctuate over time scales of tens to hundreds of seconds.
 The random walk therefore alternates large explorations and short local searches.
 We have recently shown how this behavior results from specific elements of the architecture of the chemotaxis pathway.
 This behavior has been theoretically argued to be an optimal exploration strategy of homogeneous environment for any flagellated bacterium and to improve the chemotactic behavior, despite having been so far reported only in E. coli.
 We therefore are interested in the following questions:

 - Is the fluctuating dynamics truly improving the chemotaxis in E. coli?

 - Is this type of dynamics universal?
 How frequent is it among bacteria?